why-jay/chcokr-webapp-starter/README.md

 ### Troubleshooting

-Whenever `npm start` or `npm run build` doesn't work inside the Vagrant VM, `vagrant destroy && vagrant up` is your best friend.
+Whenever `npm start` or `npm run build` doesn't work inside the Vagrant VM, `vagrant destroy` is your best friend.
 This resets the VM to the state where `npm start` and `npm run build` were known to work.
 A lot of work has gone into making sure these commands work out of the box.